devsecops-workshop/workshop-guide/content/_index.md

 ## Collaboration
 This workshop was created by Daniel Brintzinger, Goetz Rieger and Sebastian Dehn.
-Feel free to create a pull request or an issue.
+Feel free to create a pull request or an issue in [GitHub](https://github.com/devsecops-workshop)